 Explore Greater Kruger on 4x4 game drives and game walks with the exceptional guides of this fair trade eco-camp.
 Encounter the Big Five, and a diverse array of other incredible wild animals, birds, plants and creatures, on this exclusive and crowd-free bush adventure.

-On day one of this Kruger Bush Camp Safari you will be collected from OR Tambo International Airport in Johannesburg, or the Centurion Gautrain Station.
+On day one of this Kruger Bush Camp Safari you will be collected from OR Tambo International Airport in Johannesburg, or Persequor Park in Pretoria.
 Leaving Johannesburg, the economic centre of South Africa, the shuttle takes us east towards Kruger Park, the heart of the bushveld.

 Travelling from urban jungle to remote bush camp in the Timbavati Game Reserve of Greater Kruger, we stop to stretch our legs and enjoy the scenery along the way.
 The shuttle drops us off at a popular bush pub near Timbavati and from there we are transferred to the eco-camp in the central part of Timbavati.

 Arriving at the safari camp we tuck into a delicious lunch and settle in, before heading off into the sunset on our first exhilarating game drive.